 Now and then, I would have a rush of energy to do something about my career.
-The flow often interrupted by everyday activities and after a while, I would find myself back to square one and nothing changed.
+The flow often interrupted by everyday activities, and after a while, I would find myself back to square one, and nothing changed.

 And the outcome?
 New connections, new ideas, and most of all, – accountability.
 This got the ball rolling.

-Switching careers takes time and it definitely consists of plenty of ups and downs.
+Switching careers takes time, and it consists of plenty of ups and downs.
 But, it’s how you approach it (and who you approach) that makes all the difference.
 A problem shared is a problem halved.
 Talk to people – you never know where it may lead you.
 Think of connections as your support team.

 “Instead of thinking of the repercussions of action, you should also be asking yourself, ‘what are the costs of inaction?” – Tim Ferriss.